syncfusion-content/ej2-navigations-docs/ej2-javascript/stepper/js/steps.md

 {% previewsample "page.domainurl/code-snippet/stepper/steps/icon" %}

-## Text
+### Defining step content

-You can use the `text` property to specify the text content for each step.
+You can display only text for each step by setting the `text` property.
+You can show only label for each step by setting the `label` property.

+> Depending on the `stepType`, if both label and text are defined the label takes priority to diplay the content.

+In the below sample, the Stepper is rendered with texts.

 {% tabs %}
 {% highlight js tabtitle="index.js" %}